Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: Preliminaries

 \subsection{Gaussian Process Regression}

-By definition, Gaussian process (GP) is a collection of random variables, any finite number of which have a joint Gaussian distribution \cite{rasmussenGaussianProcessesMachine2006}.
-Mathematically, a real-valued, scalar GP $f(\bm{x})$ can be written as
+Gaussian process regression (GPR) is a powerful, Bayesian non-parametric approach in machine learning that incorporates prior knowledge and offers predictions with uncertainty estimates \cite{rasmussenGaussianProcessesMachine2006}.
+Given an observed dataset $\mathcal{D}\triangleq\{\bm{x}_i, {y}_i\}_{i = 1}^{n} \triangleq \{\bm{X}, \bm{y}\}$ consisting of $n$ input-output pairs, let us consider the following regression model,

-where $\mu(\bm{x})$ is the mean function and is typically set to zero in practice; $k(\bm{x}, \bm{x}^\prime; \bm{\theta})$ is the covariance function, a.k.a. kernel function, and $\bm{\theta}$ denotes the hyper-parameters that need to be tuned for model selection.
-In general, the regression model is given by
+where ${y}$ is the output, $e$ is the additive zero-mean Gaussian noise with variance $\sigma_e^2$, and $f(\bm{x})$ is the unknown function we aim to learn.
+At the heart of GPR lies the assumption that $f(\bm{x})$ follows a Gaussian process, defined as a collection of random variables wherein any finite subset follows a joint Gaussian distribution \cite{rasmussenGaussianProcessesMachine2006}.
+Mathematically, a GP is expressed as,

-where ${y} \in \mathbb{R}$ is continuous-valued, scalar output, and noise $e$ follows the Gaussian distribution with zero mean and variance $\sigma_e^2$.
-Imposing a GP prior over the underlying mapping function $f: \mathbb{R}^{P} \mapsto \mathbb{R}$, gives a GP regression (GPR) model, where $P$ denotes the dimension of the input data $\bm{x}$.
+where $m(\bm{x})$ is the mean function, typically set to zero in practice, and $k(\bm{x}, \bm{x}'; \bm{\theta})$ is the covariance function or kernel, with $\bm{\theta}$ being its hyperparameters.
+This kernel function encapsulates our assumptions about the function, such as smoothness and periodicity \cite{rasmussenGaussianProcessesMachine2006}.